ScriptBasic/WinPBX/docs/CCDAudio Class.md

 FUNCTION GetAllTracksLength () AS LONG
 ```

-#### Return value

-The total length in seconds of all the tracks as a string.

 # <a name="GetAllTracksLengthString"></a>GetAllTracksLengthString

-Returns the total length of all the tracks.
+Returns the total length of all the tracks as a string.

 ```
 FUNCTION GetAllTracksLength () AS LONG